Managing PCOS symptoms

 To be successful in the long run, choose one or more activities that you enjoy and don't force yourself to go to the gym "just to lose weight", particularly if you don't like it.
 You need to find an activity that you enjoy!
 Physical activity should not be a chore.
 At first, it may be a bit tough, but persevere and don't hesitate to try different activities to find one that makes you feel good.

-Rule n°5: Create a calorie deficit
+Rule n°5: Create a gentle calorie deficit

 A calorie deficit means burning more calories than you eat.